 Pursuant to the provisions of Section 139 of the Act and the Rules framed thereunder, M/s M D Gujrati & Co., Chartered Accountants (Firm Regn No. 005301N), were appointed as Statutory Auditors of your Company by the Comptroller & Auditor General of India.
-There were no qualification(s) or observation(s) or other remarks made by the Statutory Auditors in the Independent Auditors' Report of your Company for the Financial Year 2021-22 submitted by the Statutory Auditors.
+The Financial Results of the Company for the Financial Year 2022-23 were unqualified by the Statutory Auditors of the Company.
+However, the Statutory Auditors provided 'Emphasis of Matter'.